DogeTheBeast/College_notes/2nd Year/First term/CPEN 211/Removing noise.md

 ### Metal oxide semiconductor (MOS) and Field effect transistors (FET)

-when there is current flowing into the source, the gate forms an electric field (because the gate is polarised) letting
+when there is current flowing into the source, the gate forms an electric field (because the gate is polarised) letting electrons flow from the input into the output.

 ---
 Read also -